codealoy/codealoy/CONTRIBUTING.md

 npm install
 ```

+### Configure `.env` file

-### Copy `.env.example` to `.env` file, and fill up necessary values.
+Copy `.env.example` to `.env` file, and fill up necessary values.
 You can just copy/paste manually or use the following terminal command.

 ```bash
 cp .env.sample .env